 5-metabolism)

-Protein biosynthesisrefers to the reactions of plastic exchange.
+Protein biosynthesisrefers to plastic exchange reactions.

-Assignment: Complete the sentences by filling in the missing terms.
+Task: Complete the sentences by filling in the missing terms.

 3. Free oxygen during photosynthesis is released during splitting ...(water).

-5. During the light stage ...
+5. During the light stage...
 ATP.(Synthesized.)

-6. In the dark stage, chloroplast forms ...(the primary carbohydrate is glucose).
+6. In the dark stage, ... is formed in the chloroplast.(primary carbohydrate is glucose).

-8. Photosynthesis takes place in cells ...(green plants).
+8. Photosynthesis occurs in cells...(green plants).

 9. The light phase of photosynthesis occurs in ...(thylakoids).

-10. The dark phase occurs in ...(any) Times of Day.
+10. The dark phase occurs at...(any) Times of Day.

 2) Learning new material: